MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 ### What's the difference between external and workforce tenants?

 Both are Microsoft Entra tenants, but with different default configurations.
-[Learn more about the tenant configurations](concept-tenant-configurations.md).
+[Learn more about the tenant configurations](../tenant-configurations.md).

 ### Are there custom policies in External ID?

 Our next-generation CIAM platform is designed to accommodate equivalent capabilities without the need for complex custom policies.

-### What multifactor authentication (MFA) methods does External ID support?

-External ID currently supports email MFA and Phone SMS MFA for high trust scenarios in which an identity is invited.
-Support for low trust scenarios where users sign up will be released later this year.
-[Learn more](concept-authentication-methods-customers.md).

 ### What identity providers does External ID support?

  External ID supports various identity providers, including Microsoft Entra accounts (via invite), Facebook, Google, and SAML/WS-Fed identity provider federation.
 Identity providers are based on the tenant configuration and the whether the external user is invited or uses self-service sign-up.
-[Learn more about identity providers](identity-providers.md), and refer to our [supported feature comparison](concept-supported-features-customers.md#compare-workforce-and-external-tenant-capabilities).
+[Learn more about identity providers](identity-providers.md) in External ID, and refer to our [supported feature comparison](concept-supported-features-customers.md#compare-workforce-and-external-tenant-capabilities).

-### Does External ID offer verifiable credentials as an authentication method?

-Yes, our [Microsoft Entra Verified ID documentation](~/verified-id/index.yml) covers how to add verifiable credentials as an authentication method.

-### Is passwordless authentication supported?

-Passwordless authentication is currently supported in workforce configurations.
-It's also supported in external configurations for email-based authentication only.
-[Learn more](~/identity/authentication/concept-authentication-passwordless.md#supported-scenarios-1)
+### Where can I find a list of External ID features?

+For a detailed list of the External ID features and capabilities available in [workforce and external tenants](../tenant-configurations.md), see [Supported features in workforce and external tenants](concept-supported-features-customers.md#compare-workforce-and-external-tenant-capabilities).

 <!--
 ### Will External ID be available in all regions worldwide?